jeffrimko/ReviewVocab/README.md

 ## Usage
 Run the `_Review_Vocab.py` to show the main menu.
 A config file can be provided as an argument otherwise `config.yaml` will be used by default.

 The config file has configuration for "providers" and "modes".
 Providers are code objects that provide vocab review items for the modes.
-The modes are interactive ways to review vocab.
+Modes are interactive ways to review vocab.

 For file providers, a set of vocab files are required.
 Example English/Italian vocab files are provided in [ItalianVocab](https://github.com/jeffrimko/ItalianVocab).